royankit11/Credit-Card-Fraud-Detection/results.md

 ### 4.6 K-Means (Unsupervised) Results and Analysis

 To separate fraud from non-fraud, we set $K=2$ and evaluated how K-Means performs on the engineered features.
 To avoid overwhelming the clustering with very high-dimensional signals, we excluded the electronic footprint features (V1–V339).
-The dataset was balanced using augmentation techniques. [cite_start]Since K-Means is label-free, we mapped the resulting clusters to classes (Fraud vs. Non-Fraud) based on the majority vote of the training labels[cite: 13].
+The dataset was balanced using augmentation techniques.
+Since K-Means is label-free, we mapped the resulting clusters to classes (Fraud vs. Non-Fraud) based on the majority vote of the training labels.

 #### **[RESULTS] K-Means Evaluation**

 We evaluated the model using both internal clustering metrics and external classification metrics.

 **Internal Indices (Cluster Quality)**
-* [cite_start]**Silhouette Score:** `0.1516` (Test) - The low score indicates that the clusters are overlapping and not well-separated.
+* **Silhouette Score:** `0.1516` (Test) - The low score indicates that the clusters are overlapping and not well-separated.
-* [cite_start]**Davies-Bouldin Index:** `2.9519` - A high value confirms poor separation between fraud and non-fraud clusters.
+* **Davies-Bouldin Index:** `2.9519` - A high value confirms poor separation between fraud and non-fraud clusters.

 **External Indices (Classification Performance)**